Minimising the risk of transmission

 Funeral directors remain absolutely committed to supporting all bereaved people at this very difficult time, but are rightly concerned about increasing the risk of infection to both at-risk groups of mourners and to all those in key worker roles.
 Like supermarket workers and other essential services, funeral employees have a vitally important and sensitive job to do and so it is critical they are able to do it safely, by being able to stay within the social distancing rules.

-If you wish to visit a funeral home to arrange a funeral, then in England and Scotland you will be required to wear a face covering (in Scotland this is already in force, in England it becomes mandatory on 8 August).
+If you wish to visit a funeral home to arrange a funeral, then in England, Wales and Scotland you will be required to wear a face covering.
+In Northern Ireland it is also mandatory unless the business concerned can reduce the risk of transmission through an appointments system and social distancing.
+Check with your chosen funeral director.

-If you wish to view the deceased person by visiting the Chapel of Rest, please discuss this with your funeral director.
+If you wish to view the deceased person by visiting the Chapel of Rest or participate in a funeral custom such as ritual washing, please discuss this with your funeral director.

 On the day

-Face coverings are required during all indoor funeral services (including places of worship, burial ground chapels and crematoria) in England and Scotland.
-In Northern Ireland and Wales face coverings are recommended but not mandatory.
+Face coverings are also required during all indoor funeral services (including places of worship, burial ground chapels and crematoria) in England, Wales and Scotland.
+In Northern Ireland, face coverings are recommended but not mandatory.

-Please don’t publicly advertise the funeral details to reduce the risk of other, well-meaning mourners arriving unexpectedly.
+Please be mindful of how you advertise the funeral details, to reduce the risk of other, well-meaning mourners arriving unexpectedly.
 This is not permitted under current social distancing laws. and they may be turned away at the door, which could be distressing for them and the bereaved family.
-It will also place your employees at unnecessary risk of harm.
+Alternatives such as lining the route, leaving messages on condolence/tribute pages, participating in the ceremony online, watching a recording of the funeral ceremony afterwards etc should be considered instead.

 All charitable collections should be done online.